wp-plugins/jquery-t-countdown-widget/readme.txt

 == Upgrade Notice ==

+= 1.6 =
+Version 1.6 brings much love to the countdown user.
+First, automatic triple digit weeks and days have been added.
+Next, the Jedi style switcher has been revamped to better handle user generated css.
+Finally, a third default style has been added called Carbonite designed by Laruen at siliconstudio.com.

 = 1.5 =
 Version 1.5 cleans up code that was causing array_merge errors on some systems.
 NOTE: if a custom CSS is being used, be sure to back up your css and image files before updating.
 Updating will overwrite custom css styles.

 = 1.4 =
-Version 1.4 refers to your local WordPress Timezone for time caluclations.
+Version 1.4 refers to your local WordPress Timezone for time calculations.
 In case the server is hosted outside of the website's local timezone.
 It happens.

 = 1.3 =
 Version 1.3 fixes the issue no before/after widget/title issues due to lack of sleep during v.
 1.2.